 Doors and porches

-Give your front door a new lease of life
+Give front doors a new lease of life

 Update your front door with new hardware.
-Bring your door up to date with modern brushed nickel effect numbers, knockers and letterboxes or add period charm with polished brass.
+Bring your door up to date with modern brushed nickel effect house numbers, door knockers and letterplates or letterboxes.
+Alternatively, add period charm with polished brass.

 If you’d prefer to keep your existing hardware, particularly if you have original features, give brass a good polish with a specialist cleaner and a soft cloth to bring it back to its best.

 If your doorbell has seen better days, now is the time to take advantage of new technology.
 Wireless doorbells take seconds to install, with no wiring to negotiate.
 A range of styles means you’ll find it easy to pick one that suits your home.

 Whether you opt for topiary trees or colourful bedding plants, potted plants beside the front door bring style and colour to your entrance.
 Choose planters that are durable enough to use outside all year round, and evergreen foliage for a classic look.
 If you’re green fingered, bedding plants can be added and refreshed throughout the year bringing a splash of colour to your doorstep.
 Hanging baskets can also be a great option, adding interest at eye level.

 Sprucing up your doorstep can make a surprising difference.
 Start by tidying away any clutter and give it a good sweep and a scrub.
 If it's painted and looking a little tired, refresh it with a coat of durable doorstep paint.

 For a quick fix with big impact, swap out your doormat for something new.
 Go bold and bright, or neutral and traditional, for a fresh, clean finishing touch.